 Our courses complement the study of science, technology, engineering, mathematics, and human services.
 The integration of the arts and communication studies into a general education curriculum produces demonstrably positive results in academic performance.
-By engaging with the humanities, students become more deeply invested in learning, grow in social awareness, think more critically, and develop superior problem-solving and entrepreneurial skills.
+By engaging with the humanities, students become more deeply invested in learning, cultivate a sensitivity to cultural diversity, think more critically, and develop superior problem-solving and entrepreneurial skills.

-Beyond the classroom, our courses prepare students for a diverse and fast-changing job market, where multilingualism, effective communications skills, and an awareness of cultural diversity continue to grow in value.
+Beyond the classroom, our courses prepare students for a diverse and fast-changing job market, where multilingualism, effective communications skills, and advocacy of human and environmental concerns have become preeminent.
 The practice and appreciation of the visual and performing arts find concrete applications not only in the STEM disciplines but also in a range of real-world careers.

 Our courses fulfill general education requirements and, in some cases, degree requirements as well.
 Faculty in the Humanities are actively engaged in a diverse range of research and creative efforts, some of which are showcased in our monthly speaker series, Works in the Works.
 Our faculty also mentor students on performance and research projects, encouraging them to apply concepts from the creative and communication arts across a variety of interests and majors at the college.